broomgrass/horizon/cathyversion/readme.md

 |5       |0.270088064 |0.992622757|0.999998804               |0.979639867|0.179094876       |0.002039043          |
 |6		|0.151365204	|0.980802653185286|0.99944769095168|0.559788206462384|0.361590290782822|0.00152886269231822|

-You can see the full spreadsheet in TrackSFModelling, including the coefficents for the different runs.
+You can see the full spreadsheet in TrackSFModelling.csv, including the coefficents for the different runs.

 # My changes